Hattie McDaniel: Early career

-McDaniel was a songwriter and performer.
-She also married her first husband, Howard Hickman.
-They lived for a short time at 32 Meade Street in Denver, until he died of pneumonia in 1915.
-She honed her songwriting skills while working with her brother Otis McDaniel's carnival company, a minstrel show.
-McDaniel and her sister Etta Goff launched the McDaniel Sisters Company, an all-female minstrel show in 1914.
-After the death of her brother Otis in November 1916, Hattie and Etta performed to full capacity crowds as The McDaniel Sisters and Their Merry Minstrel Maids in April and May 1917.
+McDaniel was a songwriter and performer and honed her skills while working with her brother Otis McDaniel's carnival company, a minstrel show.
+In 1914, while working for her brother's carnival company, McDaniel and her sister Etta Goff launched the McDaniel Sisters Company, an all-female minstrel show.
+After the death of her brother Otis in November 1916, Hattie and Etta continued their show, performing to full capacity crowds as The McDaniel Sisters and Their Merry Minstrel Maids in April and May 1917.

-From 1920 to 1925, she appeared with Professor George Morrison's Melody Hounds, a Black touring ensemble.
+From 1920 to 1925, McDaniel appeared with Professor George Morrison's Melody Hounds, a black touring ensemble.
 In the mid-1920s, she embarked on a radio career, singing with the Melody Hounds on station KOA in Denver.
 From 1926 to 1929, she recorded many of her songs for Okeh Records and Paramount Records in Chicago.
 McDaniel recorded two sides during a session with Hartzell "Tiny" Parham in the summer of 1926 for the Meritt label in Kansas City, Missouri.

 After the stock market crashed in 1929, McDaniel could only find work as a washroom attendant at Sam Pick's Club Madrid near Milwaukee.
-Despite the owner's reluctance to let her perform, she was eventually allowed to take the stage and soon became a regular performer.
+Despite the Club Marid owner's reluctance to let her perform, she eventually convinced him to allow her to take the stage and soon thereafter became a regular performer.

 In 1931, McDaniel moved to Los Angeles, where she joined her brother Sam, and sisters Etta and Orlena.
 When she could not get film work, she took jobs as a maid and laundress.
 Sam was working on a KNX radio program, The Optimistic Do-Nut Hour, and was able to get his sister a spot.
 She performed on radio as "Hi-Hat Hattie", a bossy maid who often "forgets her place".
 Her show became popular, but her salary was so low that she had to keep working as a maid.
 She made her first film appearance in The Golden West (1932), in which she played a house servant or mammy.
 Her second appearance came in the highly successful Mae West film I'm No Angel (1933), in which she had a significant part.
 In 1934, McDaniel joined the Screen Actors Guild.
 She began to attract attention and landed larger film roles, which began to win her screen credits.
 Fox Film Corporation put her under contract to appear in The Little Colonel (1935), with Shirley Temple, Bill "Bojangles" Robinson, and Lionel Barrymore.